 Raising a child is incredibly rewarding, yet incredibly exhausting.
-While caring for my wee one, I relied heavily on my experience with spiritual and bodily practices.
-This led me to believe that motherhood needs its own daily Ayurvedic practice guidelines, or dinacharya.
+While caring for my wee ones, I relied heavily on my experience with spiritual and bodily practices.
+This led me to believe that motherhood needs its own daily Ayurvedic practice guidelines or dinacharya.

 The more stress or fatigue you feel, the more soupy or stew-like your diet should be.

 As much as possible, cook your own food.
 Use tools like rice cookers and crock pots to make it easier to plan ahead.
 Don’t buy stuff you don’t want your family to eat.

 Comments will be approved before showing up.